Lars Eller: Washington Capitals (2016–2023)

 In the shortened 2019–20 season, Eller recorded a career-high 39 points while matching his previous best in assists with 23.
 Despite his overall success, Eller's season began slowly as he was scratched from a preseason game due to a lower-body injury.
-He returned the following game and stepped up to fill in for Evgeny Kuznetsov in a top-six role on a line with Jakub Vrana and T. J. Oshie.
-He began the season on this line and tallied three assists before Kuznetsov returned on 7 October.
+He returned the following game and stepped up to fill in for Evgeny Kuznetsov in a top-six role on a line with Jakub Vrána and T. J. Oshie.
+He began the season on this line and tallied three assists before Kuznetsov returned on 7 October 2019.
 Eller was paired with Richard Pánik until his trade in February for Ilya Kovalchuk who quickly became his linemate.
 They led the Capitals to consecutive mid-January home games over Carolina and New Jersey by taking on greater defensive responsibilities.
 As a result for his defensive focus, their line combined for just 18 goals through the first 80 percent of the season.
-Once the NHL was resumed play following a pause due to the COVID-19 pandemic, Eller joined the Capitals in the Eastern Conference Hub to play the Stanley Cup Qualifiers against the Tampa Bay Lightning.
+Once the NHL was resumed play following a pause due to the COVID-19 pandemic, Eller joined the Capitals for the 2020 Stanley Cup playoffs qualifiers against the Tampa Bay Lightning.

-Colorado Avalanche
+Colorado Avalanche (2023)

-On 1 March 2023, the Capitals traded Eller to the Colorado Avalanche in exchange for a second-round pick in the 2025 NHL Entry Draft.
-With the Capitals in the midst of a West Coast road trip, Eller immediately made his debut with the Avalanche that night at Ball Arena in Denver, Colorado, playing in a third-line center role of a 7-5 defeat to the New Jersey Devils.
+On 1 March 2023, the Capitals traded Eller to the Colorado Avalanche in exchange for a second-round pick in the 2025 NHL entry draft.
+With the Capitals in the midst of a West Coast road trip, Eller immediately made his debut with the Avalanche that night at Ball Arena in Denver, playing in a third-line center role in a 7–5 loss to the New Jersey Devils.
+He completed the regular season in posting three goals and four assists for seven points through 24 appearances.
+He was scoreless in the postseason as the Avalanche lost a seven-game first-round series against the Seattle Kraken.

+Pittsburgh Penguins (2023–2024)

+Eller became a free agent at the end of his contract with the Avalanche, and then signed a two-year, $4.9 million contract with the Pittsburgh Penguins on 1 July 2023.
+On 27 January 2024, Eller played his 1,000th NHL game, becoming the first Danish player to do so.

+Return to Washington (2024–2025)

+On 12 November 2024, one night after a 7–1 loss to the Dallas Stars, the Penguins traded Eller back to the Capitals in exchange for a 2025 fifth-round pick and a 2027 third-round pick.